-Tom Kane (Kelsey Grammer) is diagnosed with Lewy Body dementia, a degenerative neurological disease that would eventually kill him.
+Tom Kane (Kelsey Grammer) is diagnosed with Lewy Body dementia, a degenerative neurological disease that will eventually kill him.
 Unwilling to step down from his throne, Kane decides to hide his condition from everyone around him, including his own family.
-It won't take too long to others to notice that something is wrong: however his closest assistants, Kitty O'Neil and Ezra Stone, are too afraid of him to ask, and his wife Meredith simply doesn't care.
-As if this wasn't enough, Kane also has trouble trying to reconcile with her ex-addict daughter Emma, and to keep The Chicago Sentinel reporter Sam Miller from digging too deep into the dirt...Eventually the allegiances shift and the political game turns into a fight to the death when everyone else tries to remove Kane from control - and prevent him taking the city down with him.On November 20, 2012, Starz announced the cancellation of the show.
-It ran for total of 2 Seasons (18 episodes).
-Against averyfiercecompetence, Kelsey Grammer took home the 2011 Golden Globe for Best Actor in a Drama Series.
+It won't take too long for others to notice that something is wrong: however his closest assistants, Kitty O'Neil and Ezra Stone, are too afraid of him to ask, and his wife Meredith simply doesn't care.
+As if this wasn't enough, Kane also has trouble trying to reconcile with ex-addict daughter Emma, and to keep Chicago Sentinel

 This series contains examples of:

-Abusive Parents: The Kanes threw Emma under the bus when she became a liability to their political careers, and keep manipulating her emotionally to further their own agendas.
+- Abusive Parents: The Kanes threw Emma under the bus when she became a liability to their political careers, and keep manipulating her emotionally to further their own agendas.

-Ambition Is Evil: One of the motifs of the series.
+- Ambition Is Evil: One of the motifs of the series.
 Chicago and to a lesser extent Illinois are full of schemers and corrupt politicians only worried about their own agendas and whose ambitions lead to reprehensible acts time and again.

-The Atoner: Subverted with Kane in season 2, he briefly appears to have some regrets about previous misgivings and being set to correct them, but it's all bullshit, as the ones who know him well evaluate.
+- The Atoner: Subverted with Kane in season 2, he briefly appears to have some regrets about previous misgivings and being set to correct them, but it's all bullshit, as the ones who know him well evaluate.

-Badass: A purely political version.
+- Badass: A purely political version.
 Kane always delivers on his promises about destroying anyone who dares to cross him.

 Mona Fredricks: People forget a fundamental truth.
 Tom Kane always finds a way.
 The further you back him into a corner, the more painful the cuts when he fights his way out.

-Badass Boast: Kane has grounds to brag about his political prowess and often does it in an overbearing and commanding way.
+- Badass Boast: Kane has grounds to brag about his political prowess and often does it in an overbearing and commanding way.